rayfin-ucsd/CSE151AGroupProject/README.md

 - Peter Chang - Title:
 - Yuhang Jiang - Title:
 - Milo Nguyen - Title:
-- Trevor Tran - Title:
+- Trevor Tran - Worked on evaluations for the first model, helped with final README writeup
 - Michael Lue - Imported dataset and processed into DataFrame, examined data characteristics and conducted various EDA aggregations.
 - Jeffrey Do - Title:
 - Joseph Kan - Searched for datasets, wrote the abstracts, plotted some visuals for EDA, did preprocessing for the classification model, coded the second model, wrote parts of README and proofread for all milestones.